DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

     6. How can / should Configuration Management support many instances on a single server?
     7. What elements are important for handling versions?
     8. Which kinds of configuration, installation or rollout jobs can we distinguish?
-    9. How can configuration be modularized?
+    9. How can the configuration be modularized?
 5. Development
     1. How can Configuration Management be tested?
     2. How are updates handled?